 Grammarly is a great example of B2B web design.
-It features long scrolling, functional minimalism and animation.
+It features long scrolling, functional minimalism, and animation.
 But the biggest feature is its flat design that fills up the entire screen.

-Long scrolling design is a hot B2B web design trend that can help increase the user experience on both desktop and mobile devices.
+Animated graphic design is a hot B2B web design trend that can help increase the user experience on both desktop and mobile devices.
 It a great way to tell your company's story.

 Kekselias is a portfolio management, investment analytics service for institutional asset managers offering macro research and market analysis.
 This site features a minimalist landing page that highlights elements on mouseover.

 The page features a scrolling display of recent articles and a simple CTA to “read the post.”
-The menu is located upper right, top of the page and when clicked opens to reveal three subpages where their services are clearly explained.
+The menu is located in the upper right area of the page.
+When you click the menu, it opens to reveal three subpages where their services are clearly explained.

 A packaging provider for shippers and logistical operators, ACME's website is beautifully designed.
 It features a striking yellow and white text floating over a dark black and white photograph of an empty warehouse.
 This is an excellent example of a strong B2B website design.

-Their business services target three markets: shippers, retailers and corporate logistics managers across multiple industries.
-As you enter the main website, they clearly breakdown their offerings by service and industry making it very easy to find what you need.
+Their business services target three markets: shippers, retailers, and corporate logistics managers across multiple industries.
+As you enter the main website, they clearly break down their offerings by service and industry, making it very easy to find what you need.